Skip to main content

 Some people report changes in their appetite and cravings after starting Ozempic.
 This is thought to be due to how Ozempic affects areas of the brain responsible for regulating appetite and fullness.
 Ozempic may also lessen cravings or preferences for certain foods, such as fatty, energy-dense foods that can add extra calories.

-These effects can result in weight loss for some people taking Ozempic.
+These effects can result in weight loss for some people using Ozempic.
 In fact, Ozempic’s effect on body weight is one of the reasons it may be prescribed in the first place.
-Even a small amount of weight loss can help make blood glucose levels easier to manage.
+Even a small amount of weight loss can help make blood sugar levels easier to manage.
 And you may notice improvements in your blood pressure and cholesterol, too.

 The bottom line

 Ozempic (semaglutide) is a once-weekly injection for Type 2 diabetes.
-It helps improve blood glucose levels by telling your pancreas to release insulin, reducing glucose production in the liver, and slowing how quickly food leaves your stomach.
+It helps improve blood glucose (sugar) levels by telling your pancreas to release insulin, reducing sugar production in the liver, and slowing how quickly food leaves your stomach.

-Ozempic also works in areas of the brain that help regulate appetite and fullness.
-This can result in weight loss that helps make blood glucose levels easier to manage.
+Ozempic also work in areas of the brain that help regulate appetite and fullness.
+This can result in weight loss that helps make blood sugar levels easier to manage.

 why trust our exports reliability shield